-Here’s an example from our own email marketing campaigns:
+Here’s an example from our email marketing campaigns:

 We recently sent out two email marketing campaigns.
 Both campaigns had the same subject line and the same content.

-The first campaign was sent to our non-segmented email list, while the second was sent to our segmented list (segmented by interest).
+The first campaign was sent to our non-segmented email list, while marketers sent the second to our segmented list (segmented by interest).

 The first non-segmented email earned an impressive 42 % open rate and a 4.5% click-through rate.